For

 .

-Each time ViviFire runs End
+Each time ViviFire gets to End

 , it adds step_value